-When it opened it had a 426-seater The Granary restaurant, a fast-food restaurant, a take-away restaurant and two meeting rooms which boasted photocopying machines, fax machines and a mobile telephone.
+When it opened it had a 426-seater The Granary restaurant decorated with fake palm trees, Julie's Pantry, a take-away restaurant (later Caffe Primo) and two meeting rooms which boasted photocopying machines, fax machines and a mobile telephone.
 It had 700 car parking spaces, and cost £7,000,000 to build.
 250 jobs were initially created.

 The truckstop, which was reopened a few months later, has since become further integrated into the Welcome Break service area (Trusthouse Forte are no longer involved, and it's not clear whether BP are either), becoming the main lorry parking area on the site, but still boasting features such as secured fencing which other motorway lorry parks don't have.